 Asbestos Survey Report

-The objective of and asbestos survey report is to determine whether an existing building contains any asbestos-containing materials (or ACMs) prior to demolition.
+The objective of an asbestos survey report is to determine whether an existing building contains any asbestos-containing materials (or ACMs) prior to demolition.
 This process includes a field inspection, sampling, and laboratory testing of the building materials planned for tear down.
 And the project also comprises a report to the local building departments and environmental agencies.
 Asbestos is a proven carcinogen that is commonly found in building materials used across the nation.
 In 1989 the USEPA banned the use of most asbestos-containing products.
 However, ACMs still exist in modern buildings.
 And when asbestos-containing materials undergo demolition, fibers of the carcinogen are released into the breathing environment.
-Thus, regulations require an asbestos survey report for buildings undergoing renovation or demolition, to safeguard personal and occupants.
-Updated May 18, 2020.
+Thus, regulations require an asbestos survey report for buildings undergoing renovation or demolition, to safeguard personnel and occupants.
+Updated July 30, 2022.

 What is Asbestos?